Oregon offering tax relief due to pandemic, wildfires

 On June 30, 2020, the governor signed Chapter 12 (2020 Laws) into law.
 Section 1 of Chapter 12 creates flexibility in public meetings law and local budget law during the COVID-19 emergency period.
 This includes but is not limited to allowing alternative meeting formats and options for public comment; changing the quorum requirement for conducting a public meeting; and creating an exception to local budget law for necessary expenditures when a municipal corporation is unable to adopt its budget by June 30, or otherwise unable to comply with local budget law.
 This is provided that the municipal corporation corrects any failure to comply with local budget law as soon as they are able.

-Please review the full text for details.
+full text for details.
 The exceptions to public meetings law and local budget law expire 30 days after the state of emergency, which was issued by the governor on March 8, 2020, and any extension of that order is no longer in effect.
 The Department of Revenue's Finance, Taxation, and Exemptions team can assist you with questions regarding local budget law by emailing email@example.com or calling 503-945-8293.
 Contact your legal counsel or the Oregon Department of Justice's Public Meeting Law Manual for questions regarding public meetings law.